nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     3. If Java 11 is not installed, please download Java 11 from [Oracle](https://www.oracle.com/java/technologies/downloads/#java11).
        For Mac users, you may use the [Azul build of OpenJDK 11 (JDK FX) version](https://www.azul.com/downloads/?version=java-11-lts&os=macos&architecture=arm-64-bit&package=jdk-fx).
-2. Download the latest pennywise.jar from here.
+2. Download the latest [pennywise.jar](https://github.com/AY2223S1-CS2103T-W17-2/tp/releases) application file.
-3. Copy the file to the folder you want to use as the home folder for your PennyWise.
+3. Copy the file to the folder you want to use as the home folder for PennyWise.
 4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.
+You should see a user interface similar to what is shown below in a few seconds.
+    * The application contains some sample data to that provides some examples on how you can use the application.

    ![Ui](images/Ui.png)
 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>